-In fiscal 2017 Canabo has grown it's nationwide network of clinics and partner clinics to 18, increased it's database to more than 20,000 patients and signed partnership agreements greatly expanding access to patients in key market areas of Alberta and Southern Ontario.
-There are currently 65 physicians trained under Canabo's proprietary program and 700 referring physicians have been introduced to the program through 26 Continuing Medical Education sessions.
-The company has seen significant growth in revenue, more than doubling both its medical consultation and research revenue for the first six months of fiscal 2017 over the same period for fiscal 2016.
+In fiscal 2017 Canabo has grown it's nationwide network of clinics and partner clinics to 19, increased it's database to more than 25,000 patients and signed partnership agreements greatly expanding access to patients in key market areas of Alberta and Southern Ontario.
+There are currently 75 physicians trained under Canabo's proprietary program and more than 850 referring physicians have been introduced to the program through 35 Continuing Medical Education sessions.
+The company has seen significant growth in revenue, its medical consultation revenues are up 82% and research revenue is up over 150% for the first nine months of fiscal 2017 over the same period for fiscal 2016.
 A new revenue stream has also been opened up for Independent Medical Evaluations under an agreement with Rapid Interactive Disability Management.
-Canabo has confirmed it's commitment to research by releasing a milestone study on benzodiazepine use, showing a marked drop in use among Canadian patients using medical marijuana treatments and by entering into an agreement with Terra Life Sciences Inc. to develop condition specific treatments.
+Canabo has confirmed it's commitment to research by releasing a milestone study on benzodiazepine use, showing a marked drop in use among Canadian patients using medical marijuana treatments, entering into an agreement with Terra Life Sciences Inc. to develop condition specific treatments and by signing an agreement with Tilray Canada Ltd to proceed with an ethics approved study on the effect of opioid use and quality of life in chronic pain patients prescribed medical cannabis.